Regional field advisors

 BSc (Jt Hons, Geography/Geology), Dip (Rec Management)

-Through both roles, she has worked with the various Councils, iwi, landowners, managers and developers to advocate for and negotiate conservation outcomes across the Coast.
+Through these roles, she has worked with various Councils, iwi, landowners, managers and developers to advocate for and negotiate conservation outcomes.
 Inger loves to be outdoors, whether gardening, walking, cycling or kayaking.
 She’s also a keen landscape and nature photographer.

 inger.perkins@herengaanuku.govt.nz